imkailey/2020-10-26-ACV-JRNL/2020-10-09-RTF-full-lecture-notes.md

 ### politics and war on the radio from the twenties to forties
 - politics found home on radio quickly
 - 1920 first election broadcast
-- 1923 first radio adress from white house
+- 1923 first radio address from white house
-- coolidge was frist pres broadcasted
+- Coolidge was first president broadcasted
 - liveness and intimacy bring people together around radio

-#### fr charles coughlin
+#### Fr Charles Coughlin
 - started as populist leftist
 - catholic
-- became nazi
+- became Nazi

 #### FDR Fireside Chat
 - broke down everything
 - used you and we to build relationship to do war stuff

-#### murrow boys and broadcast journalism in wwII
+#### Murrow boys and broadcast journalism in WWII
 - interventionism v isolationism

 #### propaganda: media made to persuade people

-#### casablanca: rick becomes metaphor for isolationisi=ts
+#### casa blanca: rick becomes metaphor for isolationists
-- eventually sacrfices for the greater good
+- eventually sacrifices for the greater good

-### Disney pushed relations with south america
+### Disney pushed relations with South America
-- fetishized latina women
+- fetishized Latina women